FILING FOR A PATENT IN NIGERIA

 The Patents Registry, Commercial Law Department of the Federal Ministry of Industry administers the protection of Patents in Nigeria.
 The Legislation that governs the affairs and registration of patents in Nigeria is the Patents and Design Act 1971.
 Patent applications are usually filed in the English Language in Nigeria.

-Requirement for Patent Registration
+The requirement for Patent Registration

 Documents required for the registration of Patents in Nigeria are as follows: